NGDeveloper125/CompaDecimal/README.md

 ```

 #### `subtract(&self, subtrahend: &str) -> Result<CompaDecimal, CompaDecimalError>`
-- Attempts to subract the subtrahend value from the CompaDecimal value.
+- Attempts to subtract the subtrahend value from the `CompaDecimal` value.
-- Returns an error if the subtrahend is bigger than the CompaDecimal value.
+- Returns an error if the subtrahend is greater than the `CompaDecimal` value.
 ```rust
 let compa = "axswF9".parse::<CompaDecimal>().unwrap();
 let new_compa = compa.subtract("as1Ad4").unwrap();